viktoriachernykh/plastic-free-client/README.md

 ## Features to implement

 - user can choose option “use my location” in city search
-- user can add to product search more than 1 product (up to 5-10 products) and get locations which have all the products
+- user can add several products to product search and get locations which have all these products
 - user can create and save shopping list and search for all locations with all the products from this shopping list
-- stores added by users get verified by admin + admin can approve or reject added stores and block users
+- stores added by users get verified by admin, admin can approve or reject added stores and block users